 The Company views its operations, makes decisions regarding how to allocate resources and manages its business as one reportable segment and one reporting unit.
 As a result, the financial information disclosed herein represents all of the material financial information related to the Company.
 When disaggregating revenue, the Company considered all of the economic factors that may affect its revenue.
-Effective first quarter of 2024, we began reporting our services revenue in the following categories: BioLogistics Solutions and BioStorage/BioServices as Life Sciences Services, and our products revenue as Life Sciences Products.
-This change will better align our revenue categories with our strategic priorities.
-The following table disaggregates our revenue by category for the three months ended March 31, 2024 and 2023 (in thousands):
+Effective the first quarter of 2024, the Company began reporting its services revenue in the following categories: BioLogistics Solutions and BioStorage/BioServices as Life Sciences Services, and its products revenue as Life Sciences Products.
+The Company believes this change better aligns its revenue categories with its strategic priorities.
+The following table disaggregates the Company's revenues by such categories for the three and six months ended June 30, 2024 and 2023 (in thousands):